chain4travel/camino-docs/docs/camino-messenger/introduction.md

 - **transport**: Defines the Message Type for Flights, Rail and Transfer.
 - **activity**: for Tickets & Excursions

-In each of those you will find a product list, product details and a search message.
-In **types** you will find the sub messages that are used across all travel products, like travellers, travel period, location, geo coordinates, currencies, etc...
+In each of those you find a product list, product details and a search message.
+In **types** you find the sub messages that are used across all travel products, like travellers, travel period, location, geo coordinates, currencies, etc...

 ### Workflow